11 Ways To Wear Silver Nails — Summer's Most Unexpected Breakout Shade

 Bright Sparks

 Although this summer’s take on silver is all about sheeny, pearlescent finishes, I can’t help but be drawn to the intense sparkle of this glitzy manicure by Nail Bath.
-Recreate it yourself using Red Carpet Manicure Flash Glitter Special Effect Gel Polish, $10.99.
+Recreate it yourself using Essie Original Nail Polish 278, £9.

 Sardine Glam